-Presenters should indicate on their Registration Form what kind of technology they need for their presentation.
-ATLAS will always provide a projector, flip chart paper, markers, and wifi access; presenters should plan to bring their own laptop (unless informed otherwise).
+For ATLAS events, we will always provide a projector, flip chart paper, markers, and wifi access; presenters should plan to bring their own laptop (unless informed otherwise).

 NOTE: Please make sure you download all your presentation materials, PowerPoints, etc. onto your laptop and/or a flash drive so that you don’t have to rely on wireless internet to access them, in case there are unexpected connectivity issues at a particular venue.

 ATLAS is pleased to provide the following stipends to presenters as a thank-you for sharing their expertise.
 Presenters: If your program requires reimbursement for substitute teacher costs, please contact Marisa Geisler.

 A) Shorter (up to 90-minute) Workshops/Webinars

 Stipends for commissioned 45-minute workshops generally follow these guidelines: